Recycling at School

 StopWaste provides services to public schools in all 17 Alameda County School Districts.
 If you are ready to reduce the amount of waste your school creates, we are ready to help you!

 For a successful recycling and waste reduction program, you will need to consider both social infrastructure - the people and policies needed to start your program – and physical infrastructure – the materials needed to implement and maintain your program.
-For questions and support, contact us at email@example.com and sign up for our StopWaste at School E-News.
+For questions and support, send us an inquiry and sign up for our StopWaste at School E-News.

-Private schools can find recycling support materials and services at www.RecyclingRulesAC.org/Schools.
+Private schools are considered businesses and are eligible for StopWaste ORRO resources.
+You can find recycling support materials and services at www.StopWaste.org/rules.